DoctorKhan/The-Social-Game-Book/src/20_part/170_engine_vs_family_two_operating_systems.md

 **5. Ritual and Spiritual Integration**
 Authority was often vested in shamans or spiritual leaders whose power stemmed from maintaining cosmic balance and community healing, not political control.
 Their influence was typically limited to the spiritual realm, preventing the concentration of secular power.

-**The Key Insight**: Ancient Family governance was characterized by **flexibility, diversity, and deep suspicion of permanent coercive power**.
+**The Key Insight**: Ancient Kin governance was characterized by **flexibility, diversity, and deep suspicion of permanent coercive power**.
 Our ancestors showed us that there have always been many different ways to be human and organize society.

-## The Great Takeover: Installing the Engine
+## The Great Takeover: Installing the Machine

-The original human tribe was a Family—not a chaotic, primitive system, but a sophisticated network of conscious political experimentation based on kinship, consensus, and active resistance to tyranny.
+The original human tribe was a Kin—not a chaotic, primitive system, but a sophisticated network of conscious political experimentation based on kinship, consensus, and active resistance to tyranny.

 The takeover was the moment the Clockmaker seized control of these elegant systems.
 They looked upon the diverse, experimental family of humanity and saw only inefficiency that needed to be standardized.
-Their solution was to dismantle these sophisticated Family systems and rebuild them as uniform engines.
+Their solution was to dismantle these sophisticated Kin systems and rebuild them as uniform engines.

 **The Transformation Process:**